What to do and what not to do in the amazing Portofino, the glamorous pearl of Liguria Coast. Here are 10 tips to visit Portofino as a local.

 Some of these paths are easily practiced independently, while others require the presence of an expert environmental guide.

-In this park, nature is lush and explodes in the typical forms of Mediterranean scrub: chestnut, hazel, pine and olive trees.
-Wildlife is also particularly abundant, with specimens of blackbirds, jays and even birds of prey such as the peregrine falcon.
+In the Portofino Regional Park, nature is lush and explodes in the typical forms of Mediterranean scrub: chestnut, hazel, pine, and olive trees.
+Wildlife is also particularly abundant, with specimens of blackbirds, jays, and even birds of prey such as the peregrine falcon.

 The park's official website illustrates and classifies all the trails according also to duration and difficulty: all that's left to do is set off!